rachitnigam/rachitnigam.com/content/job-talk.md

 **Biography.** Rachit Nigam (he/him) is a PhD student at Cornell University and a visiting scholar at MIT working on new programming systems for designing and using hardware accelerators.
-His research is supported by a Jane Street Fellowship and has adopted by broad open-source communities such as the [LLVM CIRCT](https://circt.llvm.org) project and by industrial teams at Google and Jane Street.
+His research is supported by a Jane Street Fellowship and has been adopted by broad open-source communities such as the [LLVM CIRCT](https://circt.llvm.org) project and by industrial teams at Google and Jane Street.
 Rachit is the founder of PLTea (https://pltea.github.io/), a virtual, worldwide organization for people interested in programming languages.

 **Headshot**.
 [Click here for link](/img/headshot.png).